apache/iceberg/README.md

 ### Engine Compatibility

-See the [Multi-Engine Support](https://iceberg.apache.org/multi-engine-support/) page to know about Iceberg compatibility with different Spark, Flink and Hive versions.
+See the [Multi-Engine Support](https://iceberg.apache.org/multi-engine-support/) page to learn about Iceberg compatibility with different Spark, Flink and Hive versions.
 For other engines such as Presto or Trino, please visit their websites for Iceberg integration details.

 ### Implementations